 Inspiration: I am influenced by the places I interact with.
 Nature is a broad term, but I like to focus on places I am and have been and the experience of being in that place.
 People, sounds, textures, and emotional responses are just some of the things that make up a place.

 I first picked up a paintbrush ten years ago and haven’t put one down since.
 Originally, I focused on capturing our family pets and favorite moments.
 Since then, I have moved to experimenting with more abstract painting techniques, mostly oil but occasionally water color and acrylic.
-This is the first time my art has been on display due to the fact that I am constantly proclaiming to my family that my pieces are “not quite done yet.”
+This is the second time my art has been on display due to the fact that I am constantly proclaiming to my family that my pieces are “not quite done yet.”
 I love this organization and all it does and am honored to be included!

 Constantly in need of a "creative outlet", I would often find new project and hobbies to test drive.
 The day I was introduced to jewelry, jewelry design, and a paintbrush was the day I realized I could put my biggest passions of creative design, the arts, and crafting into a tangible product to give back to the world.